Approximating Global Contact-Implicit MPC via Sampling and Local Complementarity: Results

 Our controller, unsurprisingly, achieves pose goals faster in simulation than on hardware (see 49.31s simulation average compared to 109.20s hardware average in Table \ref{tab:time_to_goal_table}).
 This gap, common in the literature, can be partly explained by state estimate errors, incorrect models, and FoundationPose's added computational load.
 We reiterate our approach is not optimal; it is a real-time CI-MPC approach that makes all its decisions on-the-fly.
-While not optimal, our controller is demonstrably effective on difficult tasks and outperforms MJPC \cite{howell2022predictive} in simulation on our 3D jack example (Table \ref{tab:time_to_goal_table}, Figure \ref{fig:mjpc_cdf}).
-Further, our controller satisfies Franka hardware limits (joint velocity/torque, workspace limits), while MJPC nearly always violates at least one.
+While not optimal, our controller is demonstrably effective on difficult tasks and outperforms MJPC \cite{howell2022predictive} and our ablations in simulation on our 3D jack example (Table \ref{tab:time_to_goal_table}, Fig. \ref{fig:mjpc_cdf}).
+Further, our controller and its ablation variants (Naive-R and Naive-B) satisfy Franka hardware limits (joint velocity/torque, workspace limits), while MJPC nearly always violates at least one.
 Given this high hardware limit violation (HWV) rate, we did not feel safe deploying MJPC on the real robot.
 While impossible to compare against all possible MJPC weights, we investigate the role of end effector velocity cost weight, due to its role in the controller's speed.
 Increasing this cost weight makes MJPC less performant, yet does not prevent HWV.

+For the majority of trials, Naive-B is incapable of bringing the object to the goal.
+Its failure mode is when the sample behind the goal is unhelpful, so no contact is established during the contact-rich mode.
+Thus the sample does not update in response to object movement, and the robot will continually switch between contact-free and contact-rich modes without further moving the object.
+In contrast, Naive-R (like our approach) should always bring the object to the goal, though requiring more time to do so, indicating using the CI-MPC cost is a useful identifier of more effective contact-rich modes.